AdhamAfis/AutomataViz/README.md

    - When Pan Mode is active, click and drag anywhere to move the visualization
    - Alt+Drag or middle/right button drag also works for panning
    - Reset the view to original size with the Reset button
+5. Export the visualization:
+   - Click the "📷" (Export) button to save the current visualization as a PNG image
+   - Choose a location and filename in the save dialog
+   - The status bar will show the path where the image was saved
-5. To test strings against the DFA:
+6. To test strings against the DFA:
    - Enter a test string in the "Test String" field
    - Click "Test"
    - A detailed simulation trace will show you how the DFA processes your string